preciofishbone/OmniaDocsG2/_build/html/_sources/release-notes/6.12/index.rst.txt

 .. image:: search-total-no-of-queries.png

-To be able to distribute the ownership of all new features within search, a new administrative role has been added in Omnia Admin.
+To be able to have a distributed ownership of search related features, a new search administrator role has been added in Omnia Admin.

 .. image:: search-administrator.png